 Now that we know about Arabica and Robusta Beans let us compare these two against each other.

-Arabica Coffee Beans has more sugar content than Robusta.
-Probably this is the main reason why Arabica is so popular.
+This is probably the main reason Arabica is so popular.
 Arabica has 60% more lipids in its beans than Robusta.
 The high lipid content gives Arabica a pleasant flavor.

 Robusta has higher caffeine content, almost double that of Arabica beans.
 As a percentage of their entire body weight, Robust has 2.7% caffeine.
 On the other hand, Arabica has only 1.5%.